Gunning fog index: Limitations

-While the fog index is a good sign of hard-to-read text, it has limits.
-Not all complex words are difficult.
-For example, "interesting" is not generally thought to be a difficult word, although it has three syllables (after omitting the common -ing suffix).
-A short word can be difficult if it is not used very often by most people.
-The frequency with which words are in normal use affects the readability of text.
+A high fog index is a good measure of hard-to-read text, but it has its limits.
+Not all complex words are difficult to understand.
+For example, "interesting" is not generally thought to be a difficult word, although it has three syllables (excluding the common -ing suffix).
+On the other hand, short words can still be difficult if they are not often used.
+The frequency of word usage also affects the readability of a text.
+Additionally, the fog index is primarily applicable to English and may not accurately reflect readability in other languages.

 Until the 1980s, the fog index was calculated differently.
 The original formula counted each clause as a sentence.
 Because the index was meant to measure clarity of expression within sentences, it assumed people saw each clause as a complete thought.

-In the 1980s, this step was left out in counting the fog index for literature.
+In the 1980s, the calculation method changed.
+From this point onward, the clause counting step was left out in counting the fog index for literature.
 This might have been because it had to be done manually.
 Judith Bogert of Pennsylvania State University defended the original algorithm in 1985.
-A review of subsequent literature shows that the newer method is generally recommended.
+However, a review of subsequent literature generally recommends the newer method.

-Nevertheless, some continue to point out that a series of simple, short sentences does not mean that the reading is easier.
-In some works, such as Gibbon's The History of the Decline and Fall of the Roman Empire, the fog scores using the old and revised algorithms differ greatly.
-A sample test took a random footnote from the text: (#51: Dion, vol. I. lxxix. p.
+Nevertheless, some argue that a series of simple, short sentences does not mean that the reading is easier.
+For example, in Gibbon's The History of the Decline and Fall of the Roman Empire, the fog scores using the old and revised algorithms differ greatly.
+A sample test using an automated Gunning Fog calculator on a random footnote from the text (#51: Dion, vol. I. lxxix. p.
 1363.
 Herodian, l. v. p.
-189.) and used an automated Gunning Fog calculator, first using the sentence count, and then the count of sentences plus clauses.
-The calculator gave an index of 19.2 using only sentences, and an index of 12.5 when including independent clauses.
+189.) gave an index of 19.2 using only the sentence count, and an index of 12.5 when including independent clauses.
 This brought down the fog index from post-graduate to high school level.